Swimmer's Ear (Otitis Externa)

 The symptoms of swimmer’s ear may look like other health conditions or problems.
 Always check with your healthcare provider for a diagnosis.

 How is swimmer's ear diagnosed?

-Swimmer’s ear may be diagnosed with a medical history and physical exam.
+Swimmer’s ear may be diagnosed with a health history and physical exam.
 Your provider may also use a special lighted tool called an otoscope.
 This helps to view inside the ear.
 This will help your provider see if you also have a middle ear infection (otitis media).